jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/2-store-location-data/README.md

     This code gets the container client using the `get_or_create_container` helper class, and then gets a blob client object using the blob name.
 These blob clients can refer to existing blobs, or as in this case, to new blob.

-1. Add the following code after this:
+1. Also inside the `for event in events:` loop in the `main` function, add the following code below the previous one:

     ```python
     event_body = json.loads(event.get_body().decode('utf-8'))